NoelM/noelm.github.io/content/posts/zig_threading.md

 ## Introduction

-I previously benchmarked the [Zig versus C](https://noelmrtn.fr/posts/zig_and_c/) using a prime-number algorithm.
-The implementation was single threaded, so it sounds fun to port the algorithm to a multi-threaded implementation.
+Using a prime-number algorithm, I previously benchmarked the [Zig versus C](https://noelmrtn.fr/posts/zig_and_c/).
+It was single-threaded, so porting the algorithm to a multi-threaded implementation sounds fun.

 The standard library of Zig has a type `std.Thread` that includes the basics of threading: `spawn`, `join`, `Mutex`...
 But also some more advanced like [thread pool](https://ziglang.org/documentation/0.11.0/std/#A;std:Thread.Pool) (not documented yet).

-The implementation consists in a pool of threads waiting for tasks to be executed.
-In our case the task is testing if a integer is prime or not.
-I will present two possible implementations: one with manually spawned threads, the other one with the help of `std.Thread.Pool`.
+The implementation consists of a pool of threads waiting for a task to be executed.
+In our case, a task tests whether an integer is prime or not.
+I will present two possible implementations: one with manually spawned threads and the other one with the help of `std.Thread.Pool`.

-The full code is published on [Github](https://github.com/NoelM/zig-playground/tree/main/prime_numbers_parallel).
+The complete code is published on [Github](https://github.com/NoelM/zig-playground/tree/main/prime_numbers_parallel).

 ## Thread-safe Structures

 ### Allocator

-In Zig there is no hidden allocation.
+In Zig, there is no hidden allocation.
 So, every memory allocation is performed by an allocator of type `std.mem.Allocator`.
-This is similar to the `malloc` function in `C` with more options: heap, fixed buffer, arena...
+It is similar to the `malloc` function in `C` with more options: heap, fixed buffer, arena...

-By default the allocators are single threaded and not suitable for concurrency, here is an example of thread-safe allocator:
+By default, the allocators are single-threaded and not suitable for concurrency.
+Here is an example of thread-safe allocator:

 ```zig
 var single_threaded_arena = std.heap.ArenaAllocator.init(std.heap.page_allocator);